LaurenceTaylor/learn_by_translation/README.md

 * Final step was to learn the equivalent concept/ piece of syntax in Javascript

 * Ruby syntax & concepts are in ruby_concepts.rb, Javascript concepts are in js_concepts.js

+* 09/07/19 update: doing the same process for Python